Mercedes-Benz World: Location

 The location is close to Junctions 10 and 11 of the M25 and is midway between Heathrow and Gatwick airports.
 Entry to the Mercedes complex is free to the public.
 The building is spread over three floors with over 100 cars on display including a historic 300SL Gullwing as well as the full range of current sports and performance models.
 There is also a cinema, restaurant, simulator studio, cafe, displays and exhibitions, event spaces and a shop.
 Children are welcomed and there are multiple activities available for all ages.

-Arriva Guildford & West Surrey provides a contracted bus service linking Mercedes-Benz World to Weybridge railway station and Woking railway station.
+There is a regular bus service linking Mercedes-Benz World to Weybridge railway station and Woking railway station.

 The adjacent Brooklands Museum has a large collection of early motorcars, motorbikes and aeroplanes associated with Brooklands, including a Concorde, as well as a cafe, a restaurant and a kids' area.
 Also adjacent is London Bus Museum which displays some 35 historic London buses dating back to the 1870s.